Sophie Marceau

 Sophie Marceau in childhood

-When Sophie was in third grade, her father announced that he had met another woman and was leaving the family.
-This was her first adult-like challenge, causing her to become withdrawn, lose interest in school, and even neglect her homework, although Benoît remained in the children's lives and kept in touch.
+When Sophie was in third grade, her father announced he'd met another woman and was leaving the family.
+This was her first grown-up challenge, causing her to become withdrawn, lose interest in school, and neglect her homework, though Benoît stayed in the children's lives and kept in touch.

 Sophie Marceau with her parents (1984)